 12. Termination and consequences of termination or expiry

-12.1 Either party may by notice in writing immediately terminate this Agreement, if the other party commits a material breach of this Agreement which in the case of a breach capable of remedy shall not have been remedied within 30 days of the receipt of a notice identifying the breach and requiring its remedy.
+12.1 Either party may by notice in writing immediately terminate this Agreement or one or more Operational Period in respect of a Service to which this Agreement applies, if the other party commits a material breach of this Agreement which in the case of a breach capable of remedy shall not have been remedied within 30 days of the receipt of a notice identifying the breach and requiring its remedy.

-12.2 WPD may by notice in writing terminate the Agreement with immediate effect by notice on or at any time after the happening of any of the following: (a) the passing of a resolution for the Participant's winding-up or the making by a court of competent jurisdiction of an order for the winding-up or the dissolution of the Participant; (b) the making of an administration order or the appointment of an administrator under the out-of-court procedure under the Enterprise Act 2002 or the appointment of a receiver or an administrative receiver over, or the taking possession or sale by an encumbrancer of, any of the Participant's assets; (c) the Participant making an arrangement or composition with its creditors generally or making an application to a court of competent jurisdiction for protection from its creditors generally; or (d) the Participant ceasing to do business at any time for 30 consecutive days.
+12.2 WPD may by notice in writing terminate the Agreement with immediate effect by notice on or at any time after the happening of any of the following: (a) the passing of a resolution for the Participant's winding-up or the making by a court of competent jurisdiction of an order for the winding-up or the dissolution of the Participant; (b) the making of an administration order or the appointment of an administrator under the out-of-court procedure under the Enterprise Act 2002 or the appointment of a receiver or an administrative receiver over, or the taking possession or sale by an encumbrancer of, any of the Participant's assets; (c) the Participant making an arrangement or composition with its creditors generally or making an application to a court of competent jurisdiction for protection from its creditors generally; (d) the Participant ceasing to do business at any time for 30 consecutive days, or (e) if any of the circumstances described in regulation 89(1) of the Utilities Contracts Regulations 2016 arise or apply.

-12.3 Without affecting any other right or remedy available to it, either party may terminate this Agreement on written notice to the other provided that such termination shall not occur until the date falling one month after the date of the notice.
+12.3 Without affecting any other right or remedy available to it, either party may terminate this Agreement or any Operational Period in respect of a Service to which this Agreement applies on giving one (1) month's written notice to the other.

 12.4 All rights and obligations of the parties shall cease to have effect immediately on termination or expiry of this Agreement except that termination or expiry shall not affect: (a) the accrued rights and obligations of the parties at the date of termination; (b) the continued existence and the validity of the rights and obligations of the parties under paragraphs 1, 8, 9, 13 and 14; and (c) any provisions of this Agreement necessary for the interpretation or enforcement of this Agreement.